Mitch-P-Analyst/Statistical-Modelling-Project./README.md

             - `Plot residuals vs fitted values`
             - `Generate Q-Q plot of residuals`
             - `Add a line of best fit to scatterplots using sns.regplot()`
+        - T-Tests to identify acquired sample data of locations as a reflection of true populations.
+            - As a result of restreicted FOURSQUARE API Response limits.
         - However, given poor predictor variables, significance of sucessful Statistical Testing minimal due to infered results